 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of student records by requiring prior written consent before disclosing personally identifiable information to a third party such as a student's parents.
 This Federal law applies to all colleges and universities that receive funding from the federal government.

-The University encourages parents to consult with their students in planning for access to education records.
+We encourage parents to consult with their students in planning for access to education records.

 When your student was still in elementary and high school, FERPA provided both you and your child with rights to access and control your child's educational records.
 Now that your child is in college, these same laws transfer ownership of the records directly to your son or daughter.
 While you as a parent certainly have an interest in your student's academic progress, you no longer have automatic access to your student's academic records without written consent of the student.
-Your student may grant permission to you to access his/her records by submitting USD's FERPA Release of Information form.
+Your student may grant you permission to access his/her records by submitting USD's FERPA Release of Information form.

 Even though you may be paying for your student's education, FERPA considers records created and maintained by the financial aid office to be education records and may not be disclosed without the student's consent.
 These records may include the following: